Mobile menu icon

 Students

-Inside Engineering Building A and B you'll find hundreds of flexible teaching and learning spaces - whether your interests are in aerospace or AI, or if you want to tackle climate change or clean water... the possibilities are endless.
+Inside the Nancy Rothwell Building and Engineering Building B you'll find hundreds of flexible teaching and learning spaces - whether your interests are in aerospace or AI, or if you want to tackle climate change or clean water... the possibilities are endless.

 Embrace the cinema-style, traditional lecture theatres or take in the unique setting of the Blended Lecture Theatres - unlike anything else you'll see in Higher Education in the UK.
 Theory and practical come together with an adaptable teaching space situated next to a laboratory.